zombofant/pyxwf/docs/plugins/tweaks.rst

     **Attributes**:

-    :@host: *host name* — Host name to match against :@mobile: *boolean* — The value to set the :prop:`PyXWF.Context.IsMobileClient` property to
+    :@host: *host name* — Host name to match against :@mobile: *boolean* — The value to set the :attr:`~PyXWF.Context.IsMobileClient` property to

     **Allowed child nodes:** None

-If the current request is issued with the HTTP ``Host`` header equal to a host given in one of the force-mobile nodes ``@host`` attributes, the value of the :prop:`PyXWF.Context.IsMobileClient` property is set to the value of the respective ``@mobile`` attribute.
+If the current request is issued with the HTTP ``Host`` header equal to a host given in one of the force-mobile nodes ``@host`` attributes, the value of the :attr:`~PyXWF.Context.IsMobileClient` property is set to the value of the respective ``@mobile`` attribute.

 This is useful to create mobile versions of websites, based on the host name